Depression in Adults

 Author: William Backus, Ph.D.

-This 220-page workbook helps readers to understand their negative self-talk and learn to use scriptural truths to think in a more healthy, Christ-like manner.
+This 220-page workbook helps readers to understand their negative self-talk and learn to use scriptural truths to think in a healthier, Christ-like manner.
 It includes specific chapters on dealing with depression, anxiety, anger, and perfectionism.
 It is an excellent book that the ACCFS counselors frequently recommend to others.

 988 Suicide & Crisis Lifeline